ajuney/my-ios-decal-hw1/README.md

 Before beginning this homework, you'll need to install **Xcode 9**.
 You can download it by heading over to https://itunes.apple.com/us/app/xcode/id497799835.

 ### due date
-Monday, February 5th at 6:30pm
+Wednesday, September 12th at 6:30pm

 ### submission
 #### files to submit